What are Signs of Parental Alienation?

 No support

-Even if the alienated parent supports the child, the child will provide no support for them. in case of conflicts or disagreements, the child won’t even care to listen and support the alienator.
-This is a clear sign that the child is being partial towards the parents.
+Even if the alienated parent supports the child, the child will not support them.
+In conflicts or disagreements, the child won’t even care to listen and support the alienator.
+This is a clear sign that the child is partial to the parents.

 Borrowed scenarios and phrases

-The child will come across situations which they don’t understand.
-Such cases are mostly taken from the alienator, which is borrowed scenarios and phrases.
+The child will encounter situations that they don’t understand.
+Such cases are mostly borrowed from the alienator, scenarios and phrases.

 Additionally, sometimes, you will find that the child mentions situations that don’t have proper support.